xia-lab/Seq2Fun/README.md

 ## Description

-**Seq2Fun version 2** is an ultra-fast, all-in-one functional profiling tool directly from RNA-seq raw reads for organisms without reference genomes.
+**Seq2Fun version 2** is an ultra-fast, all-in-one high resolution functional profiling tool directly from RNA-seq raw reads for organisms without reference genomes.
 For more detailed descriptions of the concept and algorithm, and instructions, please visit the Seq2Fun website **www.seq2fun.ca** .

 ## Key features of Seq2Fun version 2

-* **Ultra-fast**: Seq2Fun is > 120 times faster (~ 2 million reads / minute) than the conventional RNA-seq workflow.
+* **Ultra-fast**: > 120 times faster (~ 2 million reads / minute) than the conventional RNA-seq workflow.

-* **Extremely low memory cost**: Seq2Fun consumes as little as 2.27 GB memory and can run on a standard PC with 8 threads and 16 GB memory.
+* **Extremely low memory cost**: consumes as little as 2.27 GB memory and can run on a standard PC with 8 threads and 16 GB memory.

-* **Reference-free**: Seq2Fun does not require the genome or transcriptome reference of the organism; it is also transcriptome de novo assembly-free.
+* **Reference-free**: does not require the genome or transcriptome reference of the organism; it is also transcriptome de novo assembly-free.

-* **Highly accurate**: Seq2Fun generates KO abundance with R2 value as high as 0.93 comparing with the ground truth.

 * **All-in-one**: Seq2Fun directly takes raw RNA-seq reads as input and output gene abundance table without any intermediate file writing and loading, making I/O very efficient.

-* **Multifunctional**: Seq2Fun generates 6 levels of output files, including KO and GO abundance tables, hit pathway table, hit species table, reads KO table, a html report summarizing these tables and reads quality check, as well as output mapped clean reads for further analysis such as gene assembly.
+* **Multifunctional**: Seq2Fun generates several output files, including ortholog gene bundance tables, a html report summarizing these tables and reads quality check, as well as output mapped clean reads for further analysis such as gene assembly.

-* **Flexible**: Seq2Fun supports RNA-seq analysis on particular genes or groups of organisms using customized database.
+* **Flexible**: supports RNA-seq analysis on particular genes or groups of organisms using customized database.

-* **Easy to use**: Seq2Fun requires minimal programing skills.
+* **Easy to use**: requires minimal programing skills.
+* **Support target gene assemble**: new features to extract mapped reads and conduct target gene assemble.

 ## Getting started
 ### Step 1.
 Install the package